 |Your credit score may drop by as many as 50 to 125 points.||Your credit score may drop by as many as 85 to 160 points.|

 Pros and cons of a deed-in-lieu of foreclosure

 - Your outstanding mortgage debt might be forgiven.

-> - You may receive up to $3,000 — or up to $10,000 for certain states — in relocation assistance.
+- You may receive up to $3,000 — or up to $10,000 in certain states — in relocation assistance.

-> - A deed-in-lieu of foreclosure is reported to the credit bureaus.
+- A deed-in-lieu of foreclosure is reported to the credit bureaus.

-> - Your credit score will drop significantly.
+- Your credit score may drop by up to 125 points.

 - You may have to pay the difference between your home’s value and mortgage balance.

 How to request a deed-in-lieu from your lender